yff-001/nn-truck/README.md

 # nn-truck
 Neural Network Driven RC Truck

-This project was inspired by many similar projects published on Youtube and Github.
+This project was inspired by many similar projects published on internet, especially <a href = 'https://github.com/hamuchiwa/AutoRCCar'>this one</a>.

 The vehicle is based on a 1/16 scale radio controlled toy truck.
 Radio link is based on 2.4GHz channel.
 4 switches on radio controller which control forward/reverse and left/right are directly tapped and connected to an Arduino nano.
 Arduino nano are in turn connected to a PC via serial link.
 A switch is closed when a digital pin on the Arduino is pulled down, thus sending a command to the vehicle.
 A Xbox controller connected to PC is used to drive the truck.